ccbogel/QualCoder/README.md

 * Pillow

+* vlc

 ## Issues
 * Testing has only been performed on Ubuntu and Linux Mint and Window 10.
 Some usage conducted with Lubuntu.

+* Currently working on an audio / video feature.
+At this stage only importation and viewing is enabled.

 ## Future plans
 * Reports: